AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Overview.md

 {:index 1}
 # Overview

-The timeline is the main element of the Gantt chart where its [elements](Elements) are displayed
+The timeline is the main element of the Gantt chart where its [elements](Elements) are displayed.

 It is defined as an instance of the {api:anychart.core.ui.Timeline}anychart.core.ui.Timeline{api} class.
 To access it, use {api:anychart.charts.Gantt#getTimeline}getTimeline(){api}.